freeCodeCamp/guide/src/pages/agile/safe/index.md

 ## Principles

-There are nine, underlying principles for SAFe:
+There are nine, underlying principles for SAFe

 1. **Take an economic view** - evaluate economic costs of decisions, developments, and risks
 2. **Apply systems thinking** - development processes are interactions among the systems used by workers and thus need to view progress with systems thinking